brahyam/mobilestack-kmp/README.md

-# MobileStack Kotlin Multiplatform Template
+# MobileStack - Mobile Apps Boilerplate (Kotlin Multiplatform)

-A template for a Kotlin Multiplatform project that that builds a mobile app for Android and iOS.
+The Kotlin Multiplatform template with all you need to build your SaaS, AI tool, or any other mobile app and make your first $ online fast.

 ## Features

 - 100% Shared code between Android and iOS including UI and navigation using Compose UI and Decompose
-- Firebase Email/Password & Guest Authentication
+- Email/Password & Guest Authentication using Firebase
-- Firestore Database with offline support
+- Database with offline support using Firebase Firestore
-- Firebase Remote Config
+- Feature Flags and remote configs using Firebase Remote Config
-- Firebase Crashlytics
+- Crash analysis and alerts using Firebase Crashlytics
-- Firebase Analytics
+- Usage analytics using Firebase Analytics
+- In-App Purchases and Subscriptions using RevenueCat

+## UI Features

+- Dark Mode
+- User Profile
+- Sign In
+- Sign Up
+- Reset Password
+- Purchases
+- In-App Notifications

 ## Documentation

-Go to the official [Docs](https://docs.getmobilestack.com/) for more information.
+Check the official [documentation](https://docs.getmobilestack.com/) for instructions on how to setup and customize the apps.